liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 In this version of WebSphere, servlet filters are not initialized on web application startup, but rather, on first access.
-This can cause problems when deploying certain apps to @product@.
+This can cause problems when deploying certain apps to @sharepoint@.
 To configure servlet filters to initialize on application startup (i.e., deployment), set the following `webcontainer` properties in your WebSphere application server: